 UK Shared Prosperity Fund (UKSPF) in Sunderland

-Sunderland is in a strong position to use UKSPF alongside other funding to identify priority interventions for support and to maximise outcomes for its residents, communities, and businesses.
+Sunderland is in a strong position to use UKSPF alongside other funding and has identified priority interventions for support to maximise outcomes for its residents, communities, and businesses.

 UKSPF and the Sunderland City Plan